Group Therapy In New Jersey

 Group therapy can be employed as the main therapeutic strategy, in addition to individual therapy.
 How to best suit your needs should be discussed with your therapist.

 At Discovery Institute, we prioritize individual treatment, but we also understand that recovery isn’t possible without support and help.
-That’s why we tailor our program to meet the needs of each patient who enters our program and provide therapeutic resources that help patients to learn to recover together.
+That’s why we tailor our program to meet the needs of each patient who enters our program and provide therapeutic resources that help patients learn to recover together.

-Depending on your treatment track, you may be introduced to different therapeutic groups than some of your peers.
+group of patients on therapyDepending on your treatment track, you may be introduced to different therapeutic groups than some of your peers.
 At Discovery Institute, we focus on helping each client individually.
-Since we offer an individualized and unique approach to treatment for each of our clients, depending upon your needs, some groups may be suggested while others may be mandatory.
+Since we offer an individualized and unique approach to treatment for each of our clients, depending upon your needs, some therapy groups may be suggested while others may be mandatory.

 We aim to provide our patients with a well-rounded approach to treatment to meet all of their needs, so your daily agenda of groups may differ slightly depending upon these specific needs.